zama-ai/tfhe-rs/tfhe/docs/getting_started/benchmarks.md

 | MEDIUM        | 113ms | 50.2ms            |

-## tfhe-rs::shortint.
+## Shortint
-This measures the execution time for some operations and some parameter sets of shortint.
+This measures the execution time for some operations and some parameter sets of tfhe-rs::shortint.

-This uses the concrete-fft + avx512 configuration.
+This uses the Concrete FFT + avx512 configuration.

 | Parameter set               | unchecked\_add | unchecked\_mul\_lsb | keyswitch\_programmable\_bootstrap |
 | --------------------------- | -------------- | ------------------- | ---------------------------------- |